codepath/android_guides/Debugging-Exceptions-within-your-App.md

 Next, we need to use the exception type and message to diagnose the problem at that line.
 The type in this case is `java.lang.NullPointerException` and the message was `Attempt to invoke virtual method 'java.lang.String android.content.Intent.getStringExtra(java.lang.String)' on a null object reference`.

 The type is the most important part because there are a limited number of types.
 If the type is `java.lang.NullPointerException` then we know that **some object is null when it shouldn't be**.
 In other words, we are calling a method on an object or passing an object that is null (has no value).
-This usually means **we forget to set the value** or **the value is being set incorrectly**.
+This usually means **we forgot to set the value** or **the value is being set incorrectly**.

 The message above gives you the specifics that the method `getStringExtra` is being called on a null object.
 This tell us that `getIntent()` is actually null since this is the object `getStringExtra` is being called on.
 That might seem strange, why is the `getIntent()` null here?
 How do we fix this?